DataDog/hiring-engineers/answers.md

 ![DataDog status checks](imgs/06-Screen-Shot-mySQL-check-success.png)

 * I created a custom Agent check named my_metric that generated a random int between 0 and 1000 in Python.
-Displayed below are the code snippets, with comments trimmed, to make this check functional.
+Displayed below are the code snippets, with comments trimmed, to make this check function properly.

 [my_metric python file:](docs/datadog/my_metric.py)
 ```python